Biblical Principles for Physical Intimacy

 - “Affection due her” … a duty with the idea of doing good to the other person.

 It’s a good that results from physical intimacy.
-He is to satisfy her sexual desires – it is a duty for her benefit.
+He is to satisfy her desires – it is affection given for her benefit.
 So the goal is giving to satisfy her, not getting to satisfy self.
-(This is the antithesis of most sex on T.V., movies, literature, magazines, locker room talk, etc.
+(This is the antithesis of what our world seeks after!)

 - The wife has the same command.
-She has the responsibility to sexually satisfy her husband completely, enthusiastically, and without reluctance.
+She has the responsibility to bless her husband by giving herself to him.

 - This principle is also taught by the definition of love.